-Crisis pregnancy centers are generally run by religious, pro-life groups that aim to convince pregnant women not to get abortions.
-A California law requires that employees at these centers tell their clients that the state offers free and low-cost abortions and other family planning services.
-Now a group of these centers is challenging that law, saying that it violates freedom of speech.
+Crisis pregnancy centers are generally run by pro-life groups that aim to convince pregnant women not to get abortions.
+A California law requires that employees tell their clients that the state offers free and low-cost abortions and other family planning services.
+Now a group of these centers is arguing that the law violates their freedom of speech.

 California case: free speech v. abortion rights